kroman0/products/qtheme.template/trunk/qthemetemplate/README.txt

     Recursing into profiles
     ...

-As we see from upper log - there is adding/updating only profiles staff.
+As we see from upper log - there is stuff for adding/updating profiles only.

-Look into profiles/default directory there is viewlet.xml profile with hidden our viewlet for specified viewlet manager
+There is viewlet.xml profile in profiles/default directory which hides viewlet for specified viewlet manager

     >>> 'viewlets.xml' in os.listdir('profiles/default')
     True